-Despite your best efforts, you may find yourself feeling helpless, sad, angry, irritable, hopeless, anxious, or afraid.
+Despite your best efforts, you may find yourself feeling helpless, sad, angry, irritable, hopeless, anxious or afraid.
 You may have trouble concentrating on typical tasks, changes in appetite, body aches and pains, or difficulty sleeping, or you may struggle to face routine chores.

-When these signs and symptoms last for several days in a row, make you miserable, and cause problems in your daily life so that you find it hard to carry out normal responsibilities, it's time to ask for help.
+When these signs and symptoms last for several days in a row, make you miserable and cause problems in your daily life so that you find it hard to carry out normal responsibilities, it's time to ask for help.

 Hoping mental health problems such as anxiety or depression will go away on their own can lead to worsening symptoms.
 If you have concerns or if you experience worsening of mental health symptoms, ask for help when you need it, and be upfront about how you're doing.
-To get help you may want to: Contact the Employee Assistance Program provided by the Administrative Office of the Courts through Deer Oaks EAP Services, available 24 hours a day, seven days a week.
-Contact information is provided below.
+To get help you may want to:

-Call or use social media to contact a close friend or loved one - even though it may be hard to talk about your feelings.

-Contact a minister, spiritual leader, or someone in your faith community.

-Call your primary care provider or mental health professional to ask about appointment options to talk about your anxiety or depression and get advice and guidance.

-Contact organizations such as the National Alliance on Mental Illness (NAMI) or the Substance Abuse and Mental Health Services Administration (SAMHSA) for help and guidance.
+- Contact the Employee Assistance Program provided by the Administrative Office of the Courts through Deer Oaks EAP Services, available 24 hours a day, seven days a week.
+Contact information is provided below. - Call or use social media to contact a close friend or loved one even though it may be hard to talk about your feelings. - Contact a minister, spiritual leader or someone in your faith community. - Call your primary care provider or mental health professional to ask about appointment options to talk about your anxiety or depression and get advice and guidance. - Contact organizations such as the National Alliance on Mental Illness (NAMI) or the Substance Abuse and Mental Health Services Administration (SAMHSA) for help and guidance.

-FURTHER INFORMATION
+NC AOC Covid Task Force Virus Fatigue Subcommittee May 19, 2020 Page 4 of 4

-In the United States, call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255) or use its webchat at suicidepreventionlifeline.org/chat.
+If you're feeling suicidal or thinking of hurting yourself, seek help.
+Contact your primary care provider or a mental health professional.
+Or call a suicide hotline.
+In the U.S., call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255) or use its webchat at suicidepreventionlifeline.org/chat.